mayanksingh2298/mayanksingh2298.github.io/_posts/2016-01-07-jared-the-bot.markdown

 >Me: Because I can

-#Build a slack bot and deploy on heroku
+Build a slack bot and deploy on heroku
+=

 <br/>
 There has been an awakening.
 Bots, slack bots have taken over and they are everywhere.